ashish-katyal/MathLibrary/README.md

 # MathLibrary
-* A C# based desktop calculator application along with GUI made using WIndows Forms Library.
+* A C# based desktop calculator application along with GUI made using Windows Forms Library.
 * The math library is robust and scalable with feature to add custom operation.
 * The operator symbols and precedences are imported from a JSON file giving you freedom to change the symbols and precedence of operators.